ViewSpatial-Bench: Evaluating Multi-perspective Spatial Localization in Vision-Language Models

 \section{Multi-View Spatial Model}

 To address the limitations in perspective-dependent spatial reasoning identified in current VLMs, we developed the Multi-View Spatial Model (MVSM) through a systematic enhancement approach.
 Our methodology combines high-quality training data with a specialized fine-tuning strategy designed specifically for multi-viewpoint spatial understanding.
 Following the ViewSpatial-Bench construction pipeline, we leveraged our automated spatial annotation framework to generate approximately 43K diverse spatial relationship samples across all five task categories.
-This dataset incorporates 3D spatial information from ScanNet~\cite{dai2017scannet} and MS-COCO~\cite{lin2014microsoft} training sets, supplemented with Spatial-MM~\cite{shiri2024empirical} data for the Per-Rel.
-Dir. task where full automation proved challenging due to complex human spatial coordinates and environmental contexts.
+This dataset incorporates 3D spatial information from ScanNet~\citep{dai2017scannet} and MS-COCO~\citep{lin2014microsoft} training sets, supplemented with Spatial-MM~\citep{shiri2024empirical} data for the Person-perspective Relative Direction task where full automation proved challenging due to complex human spatial coordinates and environmental contexts.
+We structured all training data as image-text pairs using consistent natural language templates to articulate spatial relationships between objects or entities, with answers represented as standardized directional classifications.
 Our Multi-Perspective Fine-Tuning strategy explicitly trains the model to reason from different observational viewpoints, enabling MVSM to develop a more unified representation of 3D spatial relationships that supports robust reasoning across both camera and human perspectives.